VincentWei/minigui-docs/README.md

 We are summarizing and rearranging them from various historical documents:

-- Convert the format from TWiki, PDF, or DOC to Markdown.
+- Convert the format from TWiki, PDF, or DOCX to Markdown.
 - Adjust the description according to the latest MiniGUI version.
 - Fix spelling or grammar errors.
 - Use the latest screenshots.
 - Cleanup the document format.

+### ChangeLog

+- 2019-10-24
+  MiniGUI User Manual now is ready.